francesco-gariboldi/psy-data-tool/README.md

 # psy-data-tool
 My psychology master thesis project.
 A semi automatic linear regression models generation and comparison tool.
 Python and R are both used through Rpy2.

-Here is the English version of your markdown:

 ## **Instructions for Use: Software Requirements and Configuration**

 The program will be available for download on Github.com.